 I was amusing myself however I could during this race.

 Since much of today’s run was out and back, I could see the steady stream of runners coming towards me.
-I got checking out the shirts of the other runners.
+I was checking out the shirts of the other runners.
 Most were wearing race shirts.
 Some were from races I’ve never heard of.
 Some race shirts were seriously ugly (I’d seen this year’s Marine Corps Marathon shirt online and knew it was hideous, today was the first time I saw one in the wild – it was just as hideous.).

 Brazen races have a very dedicated fan base, so a large percentage of the runners were wearing shirts from other Brazen races- many of which I’ve done.
 I found myself reminiscing about those races – either remembering the races generally or remembering something specific about the race the year the shirt was from – I’d remember the weather that day or some odd encounter I had with another runner.